ieee-vgtc/ieeevis.org/governance/bids.md

 Those who are interested should use the [IEEE VIS General Chair Application Form](https://docs.google.com/forms/d/1AaIJ62xvdRFLhhh7IY_HIleNS9TEjGDuutx12PDWgS4/edit?ts=602bda3a) to contact the VIS Executive Committee ([VEC](mailto:vec@ieeevis.org)) with their ideas, credentials and possible host cities.

 We are looking to hold IEEE VIS in well-connected cities around the world that could provide the facilities and backdrop for an excellent conference.
+Former General Chairs describe the role, offering some experience of [Being General Chair of IEEE VIS](/governance/generalChairs) to inspire others to lead our community into the VIS future.

 ## Process